Courses and Workshops

 She brings deep technical knowledge, ecological insight, and real-world operational experience and is committed to mentoring the next wave of fire-informed professionals.

-Fire Monitoring Workshop.
+Fire Effects Monitoring Workshop.
 Kelowna June 2026

 Fire effects monitoring is used to examine ecological responses to fire over time and space.
 It is a critical piece in fire management planning to document the results, measure those results against future treatments, evaluate successes (and failures) and analyze the measurements against ecological, cultural, social and traditional values.
 Monitoring supports the story you want to share.
 This course helps you get your monitoring program started as you learn what and how to monitor.